It's game over for 1 Charleston-area recreation shop while another will relocate, expand

 Stella Nova Spa, Salon and Beauty Boutique is now open in the Cigar Factory in downtown Charleston.

 Founded in 1991 on King Street, Stella Nova's new location offers haircuts, color and styling as well as skin treatments, waxing and makeup services.
-It also offers a selection of beauty brands for sale.
+It also carries a selection of beauty brands.

-The salon, founded and owned by Peter Evans, can be found in Suite 108 next to Barrelli Barber.

 Stella Nova's other two shops can be found in Mount Pleasant Towne Centre and in West Ashley on Sam Rittenberg Boulevard.